terminusdb/terminuscms-docs/how-to/query/graphql/advanced-filter.md

 ```

 In this way we can recursively qualify all of the objects to which a
-`People` might point to, terminating at leaves which use the various
+`People` might point to, terminating at leaves that use the various
 concrete type filters.

 For instance, the `StringFilter` looks like: